Housing Starts

-That boundary is easiest to see against Building permits.
+That boundary is easiest to see against building permits.
 A permit shows that a project has legal approval to proceed, but it does not confirm that construction has actually begun.
 Housing starts appear only when building work has started, so the series measures execution rather than authorization.

 How housing starts are classified

 The headline series combines different categories of new residential construction, especially single-family and multi-family projects.
-That matters because detached homes, apartment buildings, and other multi-unit developments can respond differently to financing conditions, land economics, and expected demand even though they are grouped within the same top-level indicator.
+That matters because detached homes, apartment buildings, and other multi-unit developments can respond differently to financing conditions, land economics, construction costs, and expected demand even though they are grouped within the same top-level indicator.

 Why housing starts are rate-sensitive